801

 OFSI notification clock: 24 hours.

 SAMLA 2018 is strict liability.
-A confirmed sanctions match means OFSI within 24 hours, a detailed report in 21 days, and frozen-funds report inside a month.
-If you're still emailing the sanctions screener asking “is this a true hit?” — you're already late.
+A confirmed sanctions match means OFSI within 24 hours, a detailed report in 21 days, and a frozen-funds report inside a month.
+If you're still emailing the sanctions screener asking “is this a true hit?”, you're already late.

 24 hrs